emeu17/mvc_projekt/README.md

 This is the final project in the course MVC.
 It is mainly built using PHP, HTML and CSS.
 Symfony is used as framework.
-In order to connect to and read/update in the MySQL database on the student server the Doctrine ORM (Object Relation Manager) is used.
+In order to connect to and read/update in the MySQL database on the student server the Doctrine ORM (Object-Relational Mapping) is used.

 The application
 -------------